Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 Both Solid Queue and GoodJob include concurrency controls, recurring jobs, and unique job patterns for free.
 That's worth noting when comparing total cost of ownership.

-GoodJob is the option most people overlook.
-Production-ready since 2020, it uses PostgreSQL like Solid Queue but picks up jobs 10-25x faster through LISTEN/NOTIFY instead of polling.
+GoodJob is the option most people skip past.
+In use since 2020, it uses PostgreSQL like Solid Queue but picks up jobs 10-25x faster through LISTEN/NOTIFY instead of polling.

 What it does well: